bparanj/crystal/electronics/terms/electrostatic-discharge.md

 5. Applications and Effects:

-   - Practical Applications: The triboelectric effect is used in various applications such as electrostatic painting, xerography (photocopying), and certain types of sensors.
+   - Applications: The triboelectric effect is used in various applications such as electrostatic painting, xerography (photocopying), and certain types of sensors.
    - Electrostatic Discharge (ESD): The triboelectric effect can cause ESD, which can damage electronic components.

 6. Factors Affecting the Triboelectric Effect: